The New Culture of Giving: How Blockchain Is Changing Charity

 So, what does happen exactly when the blockchain is in the heart of charity?

 - All the donations go straight to the charity foundations – without any intermediaries, commissions, or never-ending red tape.
-This means that donors can be sure their money did not end up in the pocket of greedy officials.

 - All transactions can be traced, and the system is fully transparent.
 It’s possible to follow all the way money has passed from a donor to its final destination.
 Hence, there’s no risk that the money will be squandered or misused.